PDF version: MPWolf-CV-050121

 My research at present is concerned with natural kind terms and rigid designation; its most basic goal is to provide a semantic account of the role these play in scientific discourse.
 Since my broad semantic approach follows Sellars and Brandom in looking to the pragmatically articulated inferential role of sentences among themselves rather than to their relation to the world, I set aside metaphysical questions regarding the nature of kinds.
 Rather, I begin with an account of the central role played by natural kind terms in theoretical explanation, showing how natural kind terms are essential to the explanatory function of scientific laws as inference licenses.
 My account demonstrates the utility and indispensability of kind terms in explanation, with special attention to their curious role as both parts of attributive predicates (Simba is a lion) and as apparently singular referents (The Lion is warm-blooded).

 My most recent publications integrate a notion of rigid designation into anaphoric theories of reference.
 Anaphoric theories, which stress the inheritance of commitments and entitlements to make assertions from other speakers over word-world relations in their analysis, have been accused of carving the world out of our account of language entirely.
 I argue that the two semantic notions should be seen as complementary: the right account of rigid designation resolves our sense that we are “spinning in the void,” while anaphoric theories can offer us a better account of what it is to make some of our terms rigid.
-I am currently developing a book manuscript with my colleague, Jeremy Koons, on normativity and naturalism.
+My most significant recent project has been a book, The Normative and the Natural (2016, Palgrave) with my colleague, Jeremy Koons, that addresses questions about normativity in metaethics, epistemology, and metaphysics.

 PRESENTATIONS & CONFERENCES